Geovation/tiler/docs/CONFIG.md

 For both

-* `minzoom` - Number - Minimum zoom level to generate for the tileset
+* `minzoom` - Integer - Minimum zoom level to generate for the tileset
-* `maxzoom` - Number - Maximum zomm level to generate for he tileset
+* `maxzoom` - Integer - Maximum zomm level to generate for he tileset

 ## Example: